Supun-01/Text-Editor/README.md

 # Text-Editor
 # P.W.S.
 THARAKA - CT/2019/091
-# Use the Mater Branch
+# Use the Master Branch